Détente: Strategic Arms Limitations Talks

-Apollo–Soyuz handshake in space
+Apollo–Soyuz handshake

 A significant example of an event contributing to détente was the handshake that took place in space.
-In July 1975, the first Soviet-American joint space flight was conducted, the Apollo–Soyuz Test Project.
+In July 1975, the first Soviet-American joint space flight was conducted, the ASTP.
 Its primary goal was the creation of an international docking system, which would allow two different spacecraft to join in orbit.
 That would allow both crews on board to collaborate on space exploration.
 The project marked the end of the Space Race, which had started in 1957 with the launch of Sputnik 1, and allowed tensions between the Americans and the Soviets to decrease significantly.

-Continued conflicts
+Concurrent conflicts

 As direct relations thawed, increased tensions continued between both superpowers through their proxies, especially in the Third World.
 Conflicts in South Asia and the Middle East in 1973 saw the Soviet Union and the U.S. backing their respective surrogates, such as in Afghanistan, with war material and diplomatic posturing.
 In Latin America, the U.S. continued to block any left-wing electoral shifts in the region by supporting unpopular right-wing military coups and military dictatorships.
 Meanwhile, there were also many communist or left-wing guerrillas around the region, which were militarily and economically backed by the Soviet Union, China and Cuba.

 During much of the early détente period, the Vietnam War continued to rage.
-Both sides still mistrusted each other, and the potential for nuclear war remained constant, notably during the 1973 Yom Kippur War when the United States raised its alert level to DEFCON III, the highest since the Cuban Missile Crisis.
+Both sides still mistrusted each other, and the potential for nuclear war remained constant, notably during the 1973 Yom Kippur War when the U.S. raised its alert level to DEFCON 3, the highest since the Cuban Missile Crisis.

 Both sides continued aiming thousands of nuclear warheads atop intercontinental ballistic missiles (ICBMs) at each other's cities, maintaining submarines with long-range nuclear weapon capability (submarine-launched ballistic missiles, or SLBMs) in the world's oceans, keeping hundreds of nuclear-armed aircraft on constant alert, and guarding contentious borders in Korea and Europe with large ground forces.
 Espionage efforts remained a high priority, and defectors, reconnaissance satellites, and signal intercepts measured each other's intentions to try to gain a strategic advantage.